-Be sure to enjoy plenty of cheap, authentic food back in Trang or Krabi, because you won’t find much of it on Ko Ngai, where a bottle of water can cost more than a meal on the mainland.
-Expect to pay a minimum of 100 baht for simple dishes like fried rice, with curries and stir-fries running between 120 and 200 baht, and seafood, along with Western dishes, hitting 200 baht or more.
-No standalone restaurants or bars are found on Ngai, so you're at the mercy of the resorts.
+Be sure to enjoy plenty of cheap, authentic food back in Trang because you won’t find it on Ko Ngai, where a bottle of water can cost more than a meal on the mainland.
+Expect to pay a minimum of 100 baht for simple dishes like fried rice, with curries and stir-fries running between 120 and 200 baht, and seafood, along with Western dishes, reaching up to 300 baht or more.

-Remember: if you spend a small fortune on a terrible meal, remain calm and refrain from shouting or otherwise making a fool out of your self.
-Breathe deeply, go for a walk on the beach and grab a Snickers bar or bag of chips from the minimart at Koh Hai Fantasy.
+Remember: if you spend a small fortune on a terrible meal, remain calm and refrain from making a fool of your self.
+Breathe deeply, go for a walk and grab a Snickers bar from the minimart at Koh Hai Fantasy.
 You’ll live to eat another day.

-For more of an upscale dinner in a romantic setting, Thapwarin Resort is a fine choice.
-Western dishes like French onion soup and beef tenderloin join Thai curries and other dishes that are well balanced despite being toned down for Western tastes.
-They also offer an extensive seafood barbecue menu along with all kinds of iced coffee, teas, mixed juices and alcoholic cocktails.
+The twin restaurants at Thapwarin and Mayalay resorts are fine choices for Western dishes like pizza and beef tenderloin along with Thai curries and other dishes that are well balanced despite being toned down for Western tastes.
+They also offer seafood barbecue complimented by all kinds of iced coffee, teas, mixed juices and cocktails.
 A midday spicy ginger soda is a good choice, or perhaps the house mixture of rums and juices called "Bumbastic!" for after hours.
-At the opposite end of the beach, Thanya Resort is another solid upscale option with dishes like roast duck and a range of Thai-style salads.